Bobby McFerrin: Career

 McFerrin's first recorded work, the self-titled album Bobby McFerrin, was not produced until 1982, when he was 31 years old.
-Before that, he had spent six years developing his musical style, the first two years of which he attempted not to listen to other singers at all, in order to avoid sounding like they sounded.
-He was influenced by Keith Jarrett, who had achieved great success with a series of solo improvised piano concerts including The Köln Concert of 1975, and wanted to attempt something similar vocally.
+Before that, McFerrin had spent six years developing his musical style, the first two years of which he attempted not to listen to other singers at all, in order to avoid sounding like they sounded.
+McFerrin was influenced by Keith Jarrett, who had achieved great success with a series of solo improvised piano concerts, including The Köln Concert of 1975, and wanted to attempt something similar vocally.

 In 1984, McFerrin performed at the Playboy Jazz Festival in Los Angeles as a sixth member of Herbie Hancock's VSOP II, sharing horn trio parts with the Marsalis brothers.

-In 1986, McFerrin was the voice of Santa Bear in Santa Bear's First Christmas, and in 1987 he was the voice of Santa Bear/Bully Bear in the sequel Santa Bear's High Flying Adventure.
-On September 24 of that same year, he recorded the theme song for the opening credits of Season 4 of The Cosby Show.
+In 1986, McFerrin was the voice of Santa Bear in Santa Bear's First Christmas, and in 1987, he was the voice of Santa Bear/Bully Bear in the sequel Santa Bear's High Flying Adventure.
+On September 24 of that same year, McFerrin recorded the theme song for the opening credits of Season 4 of The Cosby Show.

 In 1988, McFerrin recorded the song "Don't Worry, Be Happy", which became a hit and brought him widespread recognition across the world.
-The song reached number one on the Billboard Hot 100 in 1988.
-The song's success "ended McFerrin's musical life as he had known it," and he began to pursue other musical possibilities on stage and in recording studios.
+It reached number one on the Billboard Hot 100 in 1988.
+The song's success "ended McFerrin's musical life as he had known it," and McFerrin began to pursue other musical possibilities on stage and in recording studios.
 The song was used as the official campaign song for George H. W. Bush in the 1988 U.S. presidential election, without McFerrin's permission or endorsement.
-In reaction, McFerrin publicly protested the use of his song, and said that he was going to vote against Bush.
-He also dropped the song from his own performance repertoire.
+In reaction, McFerrin publicly protested the use of his song and said that he was going to vote against Bush.
+McFerrin also dropped the song from his own performance repertoire.

 In 1989, McFerrin composed and performed the music for the Pixar short film Knick Knack.
 The rough cut to which he recorded his vocals had the words "blah blah blah" in place of the end credits (meant to indicate that he should improvise).
-He decided to sing "blah blah blah" as lyrics, and the final version of the short film includes these lyrics during the end credits.
-Also in 1989, he formed a ten-person "Voicestra" which he featured on both his 1990 album Medicine Music and in the score to the 1989 Oscar-winning documentary Common Threads: Stories from the Quilt.
+McFerrin decided to sing "blah blah blah" as lyrics, and the final version of the short film includes these lyrics during the end credits.
+Also in 1989, he formed a 10-person "Voicestra", which McFerrin featured on both his 1990 album Medicine Music and in the score to the 1989 Oscar-winning documentary Common Threads: Stories from the Quilt.

 Around 1992, an urban legend began that McFerrin had committed suicide; it has been suggested that the false story spread because people enjoyed the irony of a man known for the positive message of "Don't Worry, Be Happy" suffering from depression in real life.

-In 1993, he sang Henry Mancini's "Pink Panther Theme" for the 1993 comedy film Son of the Pink Panther.